Harshanichi/StockViewer/README.md

 ## Installation

 1. **Download and Extract Data:**
+   - **Download and Extract Libraries from the Release: Libraries for Demo and Lib**

 2. **JavaFX Installation and Configuration:**
    - To add the JavaFX module path to your project, follow these steps depending on the IDE you are using: